FAQs

 4. Please list your top three extracurricular activities.
 These are any activities outside of school work that are most important to you or take most of your free time (job, sports, clubs, etc.) (20 words max)

-Complete applications for DM are due on or before March 15.
+Complete applications for DM are due on or before March 2.
 Incomplete applications will not be accepted after this date for any reason.
-Please plan ahead.
+Please plan ahead

-Students will be notified via email by the second week of April.
+Students will be notified via email in early April.
 Please do not call our office to check on the status of your application.
 Make sure to keep an eye on your junk mail as our emails occasionally are filtered out.
 Additionally, we post important updates on our Facebook and Instagram pages.

 Applicants must attend the scheduled interview day to be considered for program selection.
 However, we may be able to schedule an alternative time in the afternoon following your test.
 Please plan accordingly.